 Mesothelioma, an aggressive cancer caused by asbestos exposure, can take anywhere from 20 to 50 years to start showing symptoms.
 However, if you receive a mesothelioma diagnosis, time is of the essence both for treatment opportunities and an asbestos lawsuit.
-Cancer treatments are expensive, but you have the right to seek compensation from the company responsible for exposing you to asbestos.
+Cancer treatments are expensive, but you have the right to seek compensation from the company responsible for exposing you to asbestos in a mesothelioma lawsuit.
 There are currently no treatments that can cure mesothelioma, but an asbestos lawsuit can help you pay for your medical bills and provide for your family’s future.

 If you have questions or concerns about your personal injury claim for asbestos exposure, our Washington DC mesothelioma attorneys can help.
-The team at Koonz, McKenney, Johnson, DePaolis and Lightfoot, L.L.P. have been fighting for victims of asbestos-related diseases for over 30 years.
+The team at Koonz, McKenney, Johnson & DePaolis L.L.P. have been fighting for victims of asbestos-related diseases for over 30 years.
 Partner Peter C. DePaolis in particular has extensive experience with these types of cases.
-He has recovered over $30 million in verdicts and settlements for mesothelioma victims, and has been involved in groundbreaking asbestos cases.
+He has recovered over $30 million in verdicts and settlements for mesothelioma victims and has been involved in groundbreaking asbestos cases.

 - Washington, D.C.: Three years after a mesothelioma diagnosis or one year after a wrongful death

 - Maryland: Three years after diagnosis and three years after death

 - Virginia: Two years after diagnosis and two years after death